Non-Bloch band theory for non-Hermitian continuum systems: Introduction

 The non-Bloch band theory can be readily extended to contain non-Hermitian continuum systems with local degrees of freedom.
 These degrees of freedom can be interpreted as spins of particles or as components of vector fields.
 This extension goes beyond mere mathematical generalization; it opens the door for practical applications in studying the NHSE within non-Hermitian elastic media \cite{scheibner2020non,chen2021realization} and non-Hermitian photonic crystals \cite{zhong2021nontrivial, Ochiai2022non, yan2021nonhermitian, Yokomizo2022non-hermitian_wave, FangHu2022Geometry, liu2023localization, zhu2023photonic}.

+Before delving into the details, we summarize the main results of our work.
+Sec. \ref{sec:homogeneous_GBZ} presents the framework for describing the non-Hermitian skin effect in homogeneous non-Hermitian continuum systems.
+In Sec. \ref{sec:correspondence_discretization}, we outline the general approach for continuum-lattice correspondence.
+Sec. \ref{sec:periodic_GBZ} elaborates on the non-Bloch band theory for periodic non-Hermitian continuum systems.
+Finally, Sec. \ref{sec:matrix} extends our theory to non-Hermitian continuum systems with multiple local degrees of freedom.
+Collectively, these parts establish a theoretical framework for the non-Bloch band theory in general non-Hermitian continuum systems.

 The remaining sections of this paper are organized as follows.
-In Sec. \ref{sec:homogeneous}, we start by introducing the phenomenon of NHSE in homogeneous non-Hermitian continuum systems.
+In Sec. \ref{sec:homogeneous}, we introduce the phenomenon of NHSE in homogeneous non-Hermitian continuum systems.
 This is achieved through the analytical study of two instructive models.
-We then delve into the significance of boundary conditions and develop a general framework for the non-Bloch band theory in homogeneous continuum systems.
+We then delve into the significance of boundary conditions and develop a general formulation for the theory of generalized momentum space in homogeneous continuum systems.
 In Sec. \ref{sec:correspondence}, we establish the connection between continuum models and lattice systems by providing a boundary-dependent discretization method.
-In Sec. \ref{sec:periodic}, we extend the non-Bloch band theory to periodic non-Hermitian continuum systems, where we emphasize the application of transfer matrix.
-In Sec. \ref{sec:matrix}, we further explore the non-Bloch band theory in non-Hermitian continuum systems with local degrees of freedom.
-This analysis serves as a useful toolbox for understanding NHSE in photonic crystals, where multiple degrees of freedom naturally come into play.
+In Sec. \ref{sec:periodic}, we establish the non-Bloch band theory in periodic non-Hermitian continuum systems, where we emphasize the application of the transfer matrix.
+Finally, in Sec. \ref{sec:matrix}, we explore the non-Bloch band theory in non-Hermitian continuum systems with local degrees of freedom.
 We conclude our work in Sec. \ref{sec:discussion} and discuss the implications and potential future directions in non-Hermitian continuum systems.